Thang Tong Gyalpo: Thang Tong Gyalpo in Bhutan

 At Wundul Shari, he climbed a steep mountain cliff, impossible to climb by the ordinary humans and stayed there for a month.
-He said that the cliff contained caves like Tashigomang and the place resembled Shambala in the north.
+He said that the cliff contained caves like Tashigomang and the place resembled Shambhala in the north.
 However, he said, as the ordinary people could not go there, he had made a door.
 When the people looked up they found an opening that did not exist earlier on the face of the cliff.
 Then he travelled to Wundul, Gyaldung and Langsamar, and upper and lower Ha region.
 He converted the offerings that he received into iron and renovated the iron bridge there.
 Then he went back to Dromo Dorje Gur in Tibet.